top of page

 Approaching the preparation of a meal without choosing its ingredients first is the web design equivalent of not deciding on the pages or sections you’d like your website to include before visiting the Editor.
 Think of what information you want to provide your visitors with (anything from opening hours to a photo gallery) and what actions you’d like them to be able to perform (such as reserving a table).

-To ease you through the decision making process, here’s our list of recommended pages for a restaurant website.
+To ease you through the decision-making process, here’s our list of recommended pages for a restaurant website.
 You can, of course, add or detract from this list to best reflect your business, but consider these options a great place to start:

 Homepage: As the entryway to your site, your homepage is your one chance at a first impression.
 This section should be clean and uncluttered, providing only the most concise information which visitors need to know straight away.
 Your business name, meaning the name of restaurant, should be placed prominently and followed by a smaller tagline that explains the service you provide.
-Finally, adding one or two eye-catching visuals to your homepage is always a good practice for hooking visitors.
+Finally, adding one or two eye-catching visuals to your homepage is always good practice for hooking visitors.

 Menu: The food you serve is the essence of your business, and should therefore be at the core of your website, too.
 Entice your visitor’s appetite with your selection of dishes, while also mentioning prices and specials.
-With the Wix Restaurant Menu app, you can build a menu with that looks great on both desktop and mobile, and is even search-engine friendly.
+With the Wix Restaurant Menu app, you can build a menu that looks great on both desktop and mobile, and is even search-engine friendly.
 Determine menu pricing and make sure your menu is laid out in a way that is clear and intuitive.
 For improved readability, consider adding photos of your dishes or dividing the menu up by sections.

 An Italian restaurant's online menu template